 Long story, but on our trip to Japan, my family ascended the mountain called Koyasan.
 Totally an incredible place to go, it is the center for Buddhism in Japan, and has more than 50 active temples.
 To support running these ancient buildings, many of them offer rooms to tourists.

 What I didn’t know when I agreed to go was that the monasteries are not heated!
 No joke: I wore so many layers under and over my kimono in the monastery that the monks laughed at me wherever I went.
 I was basically the entertainment.

 It was so cold up on that mountain, but there were two things that saved me: 1) A very kind (and laughing) monk delivered me a giant hot water bottle to sleep with; and 2) The ofuro in the monastery.

 What is an ofuro?

-The ofuro is made of Japanese cedar wood.
+The traditional ofuro is made of Japanese cedar wood.
 It is typically square-shaped or round like a bucket.
 The ofuro contains steaming water up to the bathers’ necks.
 The ofuro is for relaxation and warmth, not for cleaning one’s body.
 Typically these are heated to 103-107 degrees Fahrenheit.